MikeyBurkman/prism-vm/README.md

 ## Do some real work!

 ### Indexing a CSV/JSON File
- 1. Simply call `./prism index` to create the ES index and start reading/indexing the CSV file given in config.js
+ 1. Simply call `prismIndex` to create the ES index and start reading/indexing the CSV file given in config.js
    - If your config is declared in a different file, add that to the end of the call.
-IE: `./prism index myConfig.js`
+IE: `prismIndex --config myConfig.js`
  2. That should do it!
 If your file is large, it may take a while to complete!
  - Remember that if you index the same file multiple times without clearing the index (below), you'll get duplicate data!

 ### Clearing an Index
- 1. If you want to get rid of an index in ES (this what the file was converted into), then call `./prism clear`.
+ 1. If you want to get rid of an index in ES (this what the file was converted into), then call `prismErase`.
    - Just like when indexing, you can specify other config files.
-IE: `./prism clear myConfig.js`
+IE: `prismErase --config myConfig.js`

-### Clearing and Re-Indexing
- - If experimenting with a CSV/JSON or config file, it may be nice to clear and re-index in one step.
- - Use the `-c` or `--clear` argument when calling index to do this.
-IE: `./prism index -c` or `./prism index --clear`

 ### Help!
  - Adding `--help` as an argument to any of the above calls will spit out some help.
-IE: `./prism --help` or `./prism index --help`
+IE: `prismIndex --help` or `prismErase --help`

 ## See Some Cool Stuff!
  1. Navigate to `http://localhost:9201` in your browser (not in the VM) to bring up Kibana.